 Prior to applying the spring feed scarify the lawn with a lawn rake or mechanical scarifier to remove any thatch.

-Shade cast by buildings, has been left down to the individual to resolve, perhaps he/she could consider alternative ground cover.
+Shade cast by buildings, has been left down to the individual to resolve, perhaps he/she could consider an alternative ground cover.